Distributed Associative Memory Network with Memory Refreshing Loss: Proposed Method

 \section{Proposed Method}

-In this section, we introduce two methods that improve both memorization and relational reasoning ability of conventional DNC, a distributed associative memory architecture, and an MRL function.
+In this section, we introduce our two methods that improve both the memorization and relational reasoning ability of conventional DNC, a distributed associative memory architecture, and an MRL function.
+Then we analyze the computational overheads that come from the proposed method.
 For a clear explanation, we illustrate DAM mechanism with a single read head case.
-For $R$ read head cases of DAM, the details are in the Appendix.
+For $R$ read head cases of DAM, the details are in \ref{appendix.implementation.detail}.